weakvar/FrameBuilder/README.md

 )
 ```

-Sets the width of the view relative to the leading and trailing edges of the specified views:
+Sets the width of the `fooView` relative to the leading and trailing edges of the `barView` with some offsets:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(